finani/ICM42688/README.md

 ## I2C

 The ICM42688 pins should be connected as:
-   * VDD: this should be a 2.4V to 3.6V power source.
+   * 3V3: this should be a 3.0V to 3.6V power source.
    * GND: ground.
-   * VDDI: digital I/O supply voltage.
-This should be between 1.71V and VDD.
-   * FSYNC: not used, should be grounded.
    * INT: (optional) used for the interrupt output setup in *enableDataReadyInterrupt* and *enableWakeOnMotion*.
 Connect to interruptable pin on microcontroller.
-   * SDA / SDI: connect to SDA.
+   * SDA: connect to SDA.
-   * SCL / SCLK: connect to SCL.
+   * SCL: connect to SCL.
-   * AD0 / SDO: ground to select I2C address 0x68.
-Pull high to VDD to select I2C address 0x69.
-   * nCS: no connect.
-   * AUXDA: not used.
-   * AUXCL: not used.

 4.7 kOhm resistors should be used as pullups on SDA and SCL, these resistors should pullup with a 3.3V source.

 ## SPI

 The ICM42688 pins should be connected as:
-   * VDD: this should be a 2.4V to 3.6V power source.
+   * 3V3: this should be a 3.0V to 3.6V power source.
    * GND: ground.
-   * VDDI: digital I/O supply voltage.
-This should be between 1.71V and VDD.
-   * FSYNC: not used, should be grounded.
    * INT: (optional) used for the interrupt output setup in *enableDataReadyInterrupt* and *enableWakeOnMotion*.
 Connect to interruptable pin on microcontroller.
-   * SDA / SDI: connect to MOSI.
+   * SDI: connect to MOSI.
-   * SCL / SCLK: connect to SCK.
+   * SCK: connect to SCK.
-   * AD0 / SDO: connect to MISO.
+   * SDO: connect to MISO.
-   * nCS: connect to chip select pin.
+   * CS: connect to chip select pin.
 Pin 10 was used in the code snippets in this document and the included examples, but any digital I/O pin can be used.
-   * AUXDA: not used.
-   * AUXCL: not used.

 Some breakout boards, including the Embedded Masters breakout board, require slight modification to enable SPI.
 Please refer to your vendor's documentation.